DragosTrandafir/VectorsHandler/README.md

 The program manages several vectors and allows different operations (class VectorRepository).

 All the additional documentation is provided inside the python modules.
+THE MAIN MODULE should be run in order to start the application.